Keyfactor/k8s-orchestrator/README.md

 ### K8STLSSecret
 The K8STLSSecret store type is used to manage Kubernetes secrets of type `kubernetes.io/tls`.
 These secrets must have the `tls.crt` and `tls.key` fields and may only contain a single key and single certificate.

+### K8SJKS
+The K8SJKS store type is used to manage Kubernetes secrets of type `Opaque`.
+These secrets must have a field that ends in `.jks`.
+The orchestrator will inventory and manage using a *custom alias* of the following
+pattern: `<k8s_secret_field_name>/<keystore_alias>`.
+For example, if the secret has a field named `mykeystore.jks` and the keystore contains a certificate with an alias of `mycert`, the orchestrator will manage the certificate using the alias `mykeystore.jks/mycert`.

 ## Versioning